 Drawing and painting have been favorite activities for me since childhood.
 Over the years I have worked with clay, stained glass, silk, ink, and watercolors.
+Recently linocuts (linoleum block prints) have become my favorite medium.
 I live in a small adobe house that I designed myself, near the Audubon Center in Santa Fe, New Mexico.
 Close by are many trails leading into the mountains.
-I work one day a week as a physician and spend a lot of time in the garden and at Upaya Zen Center which is just down the road from my house.
+I work one day a week as a physician and spend a lot of time in the garden.

 I am grateful to my parents for passing on to me their values, including hard work, generosity, service, healthy living, and appreciation of beauty.
-Another important influence in my childhood was Girl Scouting, which gave me a love of the outdoors and an interest in learning about other cultures.
+Girl Scouting gave me a love of the outdoors and an interest in learning about other cultures.
 Quakers made me aware of social justice issues, and Buddhism and Al-Anon have given me the tools to live a happy and ethical life.
 You can see many of these values expressed in my work.

 Being a pilgrim, walking most of every day through varied countryside, is a way to reflect on one’s life, make new friends from around the world, and become more grateful for all the beauty of our planet.
 In 2012 I walked 450 miles across France on the Way of St. James, a medieval pilgrimage route leading to Santiago de Compostela in Spain.
-I then spent a week at Plum Village, a monastery founded by Thich Nhat Hanh, the Vietnamese Zen teacher and peace activist.
 Along the way I painted a watercolor almost every day.
 In 2014 I walked 700 miles in Japan, sketching, painting, and visiting 88 Buddhist temples on the island of Shikoku.
-Most recently, in 2017, I walked another 35 days on the Way of St. James in France and Spain, ending the trip with two weeks of flamenco lessons in Seville – great fun, but please don’t ask me to dance for you!
+In 2019 my son and I rode a tandem bicycle from Amsterdam to Paris.
+It was not exactly a pilgrimage, but we learned a lot about the tragic wars that were fought in that region.

 – Mary Ray Cate